wabbajack-tools/mod-lists/magnum_opus/readme.md

 **Modlist Summary:**
 An incredibly clean and stable list featuring tons of new quests & locations, vastly expanded settlement systems, a massively interconnected collection of NPC overhauls, and of course hundreds of new outfits, armors, & weapons.

+This list is NOT built with Survival Mode in mind.
+I don't play it.
+I don't like it.
+If you want Survival, you should play [Fallout 4 Enhanced Edition](https://www.wabbajack.org/#/modlists/info?machineURL=fallout_4_enhanced_edition).

 #### **_Requirements Before Installing:_**

   *  Current build version of [Wabbajack](https://www.wabbajack.org/#/).